Kirrito-k423/BHive-Prediction-Compare/README.md

 # bhive
-Reimplementation of the BHive profiler.
+Reimplementation of the BHive profiler on ARMv7 kunpeng processor.
 The original can be found here: https://github.com/ithemal/bhive.